33TIERNAN33/CS361-P3/README.md

 The most challenging parts were correctly interpreting the file format and getting the halting condition right.
 At first I confused the halting state at the head position rather than the current state position, which caused incorrect termination behavior, and I also had to be careful about reading the final (possibly blank) input line without triggering `NullPointerException`s.
-Another subtle issue was remembering that the tape alphabet symbols are digits (`0..m`), not their character codes, so I had to convert characters to integer symbols and back when reading and printing.
+Another subtle issue was remembering that the tape alphabet symbols are digits (`0..m`), not their character codes, which took me a while to figure out when I was inserting '1' into my hashmap of the tape and tried to print the results it was printing 48 which I was able to look up and resolve with proper integer parsing from a character since apparently Integer.parseInt() only works on string, not char, so I also had to look up the proper way to parse char to in.
+After that I was then able to convert characters to integer symbols and back when reading and printing easily.
 Debugging these issues made me pay close attention to off-by-one errors and how I mapped the linear transition index to `(state, symbol)` pairs.

 To keep the code easier to debug and modify, I separated the design into small
 classes: a `TM` class to manage the machine and tape, a `TMState` class to